DataSystemsGroupUT/SmartML/README.md

 The goal of SmartML is to automate the process of classifier algorithm selection, and hyper-parameter tuning in supervised machine learning using a modified version of SMAC bayesian optimization that prefers explitation more than exploration thanks to Meta-Learning.
 1. SmartML is the first R package to deal with the sueprvised machine learning automation, and it is built over 16 different classifier algorithms from different R packages. <br>
 2. In addition, we offer different data preprocessing, and feature engineering algorithms that can be specified by user and applied on tabular datasets of either CSV or ARFF extensions easily.
 3. SmartML has a collaborative knowledge base that grows by time as more users are using our tool.
-So, we collect some statistical meta-features about their datasets with performance of different classifiers on these datasets.
-The collected data helps in the process of classifier algorithm selection by recommending n candidate best classifiers to perform well on a new dataset.
-Then, time budget allowed is divided among these n classifiers for their hyper-parameter tuning using SMAC.
 4. Finally, SmartML has the ability to do some model interpretability plots for feature importance and interaction by help of ```iml``` package for ML model interpretability.
 5. SmartML has a web service for the tool with a simple R Shiny interface that can be found <a href = "https://bigdata.cs.ut.ee/smartml/index.html"> HERE </a>, and demonstration for how to use the web service can be found <a href="https://www.youtube.com/watch?v=m5sbV1P8oqU">HERE</a>.